joodaloop/minutes.page/README.md

 # minutes.page
-Text editor with automated timestamps for recording meeting minutes.
+Web-based text editor with automated timestamps for recording meeting minutes.
 Available [here](https://blankminutes.netlify.app/).

 # Features
 - Shift + Enter to insert a new line apended with a timestamp